Seth-Lamancusa/inferring_continuity/README.md

 # inferring_continuity

-This repo is concerned with mapping discrete characteristic set data and contructing continuous axis models of n dimentions to represent data points geometrically and continuously.
-Stay tuned.
+This repo is concerned with mapping discrete characteristic set data to continuous n-dimensional vector spaces.
+Not sure if this is possible, but stay tuned.